Nsi20/ai-customer-support/README.md

 streamlit	^1.32.0
 python-dotenv	^1.0.1

-🧑‍💻 Contributing
+🤝 Contributing
 🍴 Fork this repository

-🌿 Create a new feature branch
+🌱 Create a feature branch

-💬 Make changes with clear commit messages
+✍️ Commit your changes

-✅ Open a pull request
+🔁 Submit a pull request

 📄 License
 MIT License — free to use, adapt, and share.

-🆘 Support
+📬 Support
-🐛 GitHub Issues
+🧾 GitHub Issues

 📧 Email: support@example.com

-Built with ❤️ using LangChain, LangGraph, and Groq LLMs.
+Built with ❤️ using LangChain, LangGraph, and Groq.

+---